 In both New Jersey and Pennsylvania, transfers and discharges must be documented by signed and written agreements.
 Residents must be treated with dignity and respect, and must not be physically harmed, neglected, or deliberately overmedicated at any point in time – not only during a discharge or transfer, but throughout the entirety of his or her residence at the nursing home.
 In short, personnel must take care to avoid taking any actions that could foreseeably injure or kill a resident, or exploit the resident sexually or financially.

 If you suspect your parent or grandparent is being abused at his or her nursing home, you should address your concerns with the senior manager.
-If management proves unwilling or unable to rectify the situation, it may be time to involve an attorney.
-To talk about your family’s legal options in a free and private legal consultation, call Philadelphia personal injury lawyer Brent Wieand right away at (800) 481-5206.
+If management proves unwilling or unable to rectify the situation, it may be time to involve a nursing home lawyer in Philadelphia, PA.
+To talk about your family’s legal options in a free and private legal consultation with a nursing home abuse lawyer in Philadelphia, PA, call Philadelphia personal injury lawyer Brent Wieand right away at (888) 789-3161.

 ***Disclaimer: This article is for informational purposes.
 It is not legal advice and should not be used as legal advice.***